spaceowlsoul/spaceowlsoul/README.md

 ## Hi, I'm Yulia and I'm so glad to see you on my page!

-### Here you can find some projects of mine which I develop because of my fascination of the IT world.
+### Here you can find some projects of mine which I develop because of my fascination with the IT world.
 ### I'm always grateful for feedback, advice and any recommendation!

 ### Have a good one! :blush: